RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Best Practices of RLOps

 \subsubsection{Data}

 The development cycle is often about the model, but in many cases can be about changing the environment or handling new data.
-Change in data can break a model's performance, and retraining is usually necessary.
-Dealing with changes in data without loss in performance is of paramount importance in DRL.
+Changes in data can break a model's performance, and retraining is usually necessary.
+Dealing with data changes without performance loss is of paramount importance in RL.
 An agent that can generalize is a flexible and robust one.
-To tackle the issue of generalization, research challenges have appeared in recent years such as the Procgen challenge \cite{mohanty2021measuring} in which agents are tested on multiple versions of the same environment.
+To tackle the issue of generalization, research challenges have appeared in recent years, such as the Procgen challenge \cite{mohanty2021measuring} in which agents are tested on multiple versions of the same environment.
 Keeping track of older versions of data/environments is vital for maintaining stable versions, debugging drops in performance, and developing more robust models.